welle/JMetaData/README.md

 ## Quick summary ##

-JmetaData is a wrapper using mediainfo lib to collect video metadatas.
+JmetaData is a wrapper using JNA lib to access mediainfo library to collect video metadatas.

 You can either let the JMetaData lib load its own dll or use yours.